Skip to content

 Established in 2008, the Evans School Policy Analysis and Research Group (EPAR) uses an innovative student-faculty team model to provide rigorous, applied research and analysis to international development stakeholders.
 EPAR has prepared more than 300 technical reports and briefs including: statistical data analysis and research, literature reviews and analysis, and portfolio analysis and strategy support.
 Our reports focus on agriculture, development policy, financial services, poverty reduction, gender, and measurement and evaluation.

-Agricultural Development Indicator Curation
+Agricultural Indicator Curation

 Read More